chanhi2000/devlog/src/crashcourse/kodeco-swift/6398124-swiftui-tutorial-for-ios-creating-charts.md

 A bar chart provides a bar for each data point.
 The length of each bar represents a numerical value and can run horizontally or vertically to suit your needs.

-Expand the `[Tabs]` group and open <FontIcon icon="iconfont icon-file"/>`PrecipitationTab.swift`.
+Expand the `[Tabs]` group and open <FontIcon icon="fas fa-dove"/>`PrecipitationTab.swift`.
 You’ll see a standard SwiftUI `List()` that loops through the integers zero through 11, representing the months of the year, and displays the total precipitation for each month.
 The included helper functions change the integer to a month name and sum the amounts for each month.

 Right click the empty `[Charts]` group and select `[New File]`.
 Select `[SwiftUI View]` and click `[Next]`.
 Name the new view `PrecipitationChart`.